Guidance for twisted particle filter: a continuous-time perspective: Twisted-Path Particle Filter (TPPF)

 \begin{remark}[possible numerical instability of $L_{CE}$] Note that the coefficient

-in second line of \eqref{eq:LCE} may bring numerical instability to $L_{CE}$-training.
-First, it is possible that in some extreme cases, we have no idea of the value of $\varphi^{*}(0,x)$ (which is our target $Z_{dis}(x)$), and sometimes we can't even get a good approximation of it.
-Second, this coefficient above is determined by $\hat{g}_k$ and the (random) position of $\hat{X}_k$, so it is numerically unstable especially when the length of the Markov Chain $n$ is large.
-Moreover, this observation is also empirically true in some examples, see details in Section \ref{sec:num}. \end{remark}
+in the second line of \eqref{eq:LCE} may bring numerical instability to $L_{CE}$-training.
+This coefficient above is determined by $\hat{g}_k$ and the (random) position of $\hat{X}_k$, so it is numerically unstable especially when the length of the Markov chain $n$ is large.
+This seems to explain some of the instability behavior we observe empirically in numerical examples, see details in Section \ref{sec:num}. \end{remark}

-Given the loss functions above, to approximate optimal twisting function $\varphi^{*}$ in practice, it is remaining to parameterize $\varphi$ and learn the parameters according to the loss functions.
-In our algorithm, we parameterize the twisting function by neural network $\varphi_k(x) = \varphi(\theta;k,x)$, where $\theta$ denotes all the parameters of the network, and $k$, $x$ are the input.
-For numerical stability, it is better to treat $\log \varphi(\theta;k,x)=NN(\theta;k,x)$ as the output so that $\varphi_k(x) = \exp(NN(\theta;k,x))$.
-We refer to Section \ref{sec:num} for more details and give the structure of the proposed TPPF in Algorithm \ref{alg:tppf} below:
+Given the loss functions above, to approximate the optimal twisting function $\varphi^{*}$ in practice, it remains to parameterize $\varphi$ and learn the parameters according to the loss functions.
+In our algorithm, we parameterize the twisting function by a neural network $\varphi(k,x) = \varphi(\theta;k,x)$, where $\theta$ denotes all the parameters of the network, and $k$, $x$ are the inputs.
+For numerical stability, it is better to treat $\log \varphi(\theta;k,x)=NN(\theta;k,x)$ as the output so that $\varphi(k,x) = \exp(NN(\theta;k,x))$.
+We refer to Section \ref{sec:num} for more details.
+We summarize the proposed TPPF in Algorithm \ref{alg:tppf} below:

 \begin{remark}[computing the gradient] As a final remark, recall that when implementing Algorithm \ref{alg:tppf}, we need to calculate the gradient $\nabla_\theta L$ via Monte Carlo approximation.
 Note that when the loss function $L$ is approximated via the untwisted Markov Chain $\hat{X}$, the gradient can be calculated via auto-differentiation.
 However, if the loss $L$ is approximated via the twisted Markov Chain $\hat{X}^\varphi$ (see the first line in \eqref{eq:LRE}), the computation of $\nabla_\theta L$ is not that direct, since $\hat{X}^\varphi$ depends on the parameter $\theta$.
 Here, we provide the explicit formula for $\partial_{\theta_i} L_{RE}$, where $L_{RE}$ is given in the first line of \eqref{eq:LRE}.
 In fact, we first write $L_{RE}$ into the form of the second line in \eqref{eq:LRE}, where $\hat{X}$ in it is independent of $\theta$.
 Then, after a change of measure, we can write the gradient into the following: